 Stepan is responsible for IT systems planning and administration.
 He designed and implemented DG's migration to private cloud infrastructure.
 Stepan has worked in system administration and management in Ukraine, and holds a Master's degree in State and Public Administration from Moscow State University, Russia.

-Troy Shepley is a Junior Project Manager at AidData.
-He oversees the media-based data collection (MBDC) on Chinese aid to Africa and manages fifteen student research assistants in data collection and arbitration.
-Troy facilitates gathering information on non-DAC agencies and helps with grant writing.
-He holds a BA in International Relations with an East Asian emphasis from Brigham Young University.
+Troy Shepley is a Project Manager at AidData.
+He oversees geocoding operations and manages fifty student research assistants in data collection and arbitration.
+Troy recruits and trains interns and research assistants, as well as helps facilitate student-faculty research collaboration opportunities.
+He holds a BA in International Relations with an emphasis on East Asian studies from Brigham Young University.

 Pranay Sinha is a Non DAC Manager and Research Fellow at AidData.
 He previously worked as a principal investigator of a DFID funded research focused on the compatibility of IATI with South-South Cooperation.
 He also has a decade long experience of managing ODA projects in India.
 Pranay’s overall role is to ensure the successful execution of AidData’s data collection initiatives and applied development research projects related to Non DAC providers of development finance.
 Pranay holds a MS in Aid Management from the University of Birmingham of UK, Post Graduate Diploma (MA) in Rural Development from the Xavier Institute of Social Services of India and Certificate in Development Diplomacy from the Diplo Foundation of Malta and is pursuing a doctoral degree from the University of Birmingham.